harrysof/Cartoonia/README.md

 A Netflix Kids-style mobile app prototype for filtering and generating safe content for children.

-## 🚀 Quick Start
+## 🚀 Quick Start (Prototype)

-The app is currently running at: **http://localhost:8000**

-Simply open this URL in your browser to view the prototype!
+This repository contains a frontend UI prototype.
+There is no backend service bundled in this repo.

+To view the prototype locally:
+- Open `index.html` directly in your browser, or
+- Serve the folder with a simple static server (recommended), for example:
+  - Python 3: `python -m http.server 8000` then open `http://localhost:8000`
+  - Node: `npx http-server .` then open the provided URL

+Note: This is a UI prototype — many features are visual placeholders.
+See "Prototype Notes" below for details.

 ## 📱 Features